LinkupPlatform/linkup-mcp-server/README.md

 ## Usage

-Once configured, you can ask your AI agent to search the web for information:
+Once configured, you can ask your AI agent to search the web or fetch webpage content:

-**Examples:**
+**Search Examples:**
 - "Search the web for the latest news about AI developments"
 - "What's the current weather in Tokyo?"
 - "Find information about the new EU AI Act and how it affects startups"
 - "Search for the latest stock price of NVIDIA"

+**Fetch Examples:**
+- "Fetch the content from https://example.com/article"
+- "Get the content of this blog post: https://blog.example.com/post and make a summary of it"
+- "Fetch https://example.com with JavaScript rendering enabled"

 ### Search Depths